 Routing is the process of sending IP packets from one source to the destination.
 For example whenever we send electronic mail to our relatives residing in another country or even across the same country/street then actually we are sending a series of IP packets/datagrams from our computer to relatives computer.

 How Does it Work?

-Considering the above example, when our computer sends the IP packets that contain information of mail to a gateway, then the gateway forwards this packet to other gateways/router.
+Considering the above example, when our computer sends the IP packets that contain information of mail to a gateway, then the gateway forwards this packet to other gateways/routers.
 This process will happen until it arrives at the relative’s computer and after that, she/he reads the message.
-All the processes involved in the above use different types of protocols like FTP, IRC, HTTP and many more.
+All the processes involved in the above use different types of protocols like FTP, IRC, HTTP, and many more.

 On Linux & UNIX, IP packets that contain information is stored in a type of kernel structure which is termed as a routing table.
 We can change this table while configuring our computer to communicate with another computer across a network.** Routing is done by the gateways or in common terms routers.

 It is a device that forwards the IP packets between two computers using different protocols.
 The router maintains a routing table.